evan-dayy/sp24-cs5004-notes/IntelliJ-IDEA-related/README.md

   <img src="resources/r9.jpg" alt="image">
 </div>

-- Give a name to your current and add some description to remind you, then click `OK`;
+- Give a name to your current template and add some description to remind you, then click `OK`;

 <div align="center">
   <img src="resources/r10.jpg" alt="image">